 Suggestions for individual, group or whole school CPD should be discussed as a staff unit and passed on to the Head Teacher who can also highlight sources of relevant training and support for individuals as needed.

-Policy created Autumn 2019 Policy Review
+Policy created Autumn 2019 Policy Reviewed 2021, 2022

 This policy will be reviewed every 2 years as a minimum.
-It is next due for review in Summer 2021.